 Rashmi Nemade, Ph.D., Natalie Staats Reiss, Ph.D., and Mark Dombeck, Ph.D.

 Self-help need not be a solitary pursuit.
 Instead, it can be very helpful to gather together with other people experiencing similar problems for purposes of mutual support.
 Community-based support groups like Alcoholics Anonymous and Weight Watchers fall outside of the psychotherapy realm.
 Such groups are not conducted by a therapist, but by a nonprofessional leader, group member, or by the group as a whole.
 Though not professionally led, these support groups do offer many of the same social support, identity, and belonging benefits that make group therapy effective.
 Participation in support groups is sometimes recommended in addition to participation in psychotherapy or in professionally-led group therapy.
 Participation in a self-help support group after formal psychotherapy has ended may be a useful strategy to ward off future episodes of depression.

 One of the nicer aspects of living during the Internet era is that virtual support groups are available on-line all the time and are accessible from any Internet connection.
 People from all over the world gather together in these on-line communities for mutual support.
 On-line communities are a particularly good and important resource during the disabling phases of depression when people are not able to motivate themselves to leave their homes.

 There are numerous websites that offer on-line support for depressed individuals.
-A few useful community links are provided below:
+One useful community links is provided below: